samer27/SamIT1025/lab7/readme.md

 # Executive Summary

-Lab7 Software Engineering consisted of practicing working with files and folders and exploring the impact of file/folder compression.
+Lab7 Software Engineering consisted of practice working with files and folders and exploring the impact of file/folder compression.
 In addition, I defined the OOP (object-oriented programming) paradigm and practiced creating and diagramming software.
 From this lab, I hope to learn how compressing a file affects the final document and the meaning of object-oriented programming.

 # File Compression